Next Steps After Receiving Your Financial Aid Notification Graduate

 You must report all outside scholarships through MyAccess by going to “Award Information,” then to “Resources/Additional Information.”
 You can view this step-by-step guide for more details.
 Our office also provides information to assist you in searching for outside scholarships.

-If you wish to request verification of need, enrollment, or cost of attendance, you can write to the attention of the assistant director for External Scholarship Programs in the OSFS or fax to the assistant director’s attention at (202) 687.6542.
+If you wish to request verification of need, enrollment, or cost of attendance, you can write to the attention of the External Scholarship Program in the OSFS or fax to the External Scholarship Program’s attention at (202) 687.6542.

 If your scholarship is being sent to Georgetown, please note this in the comments section in MyAccess and use this address: